Last Updated on April 16, 2026 by Kim Crawmer, KPA CTP, LFDM

 (typically $500-1500+ per dog)

-Airline fees are charged directly by the carrier and vary significantly based on:
+Airline or ground shipping fees are charged directly by the carrier and vary significantly based on:

 • Your dog’s age and weight (adult dogs cost considerably more than 12-week puppies)